 To date, my team and I have been able to reopen most of these cases and fix things, but the larger point is that the law falls short and provides no guaranteed mechanism to do that, even though the person harmed by the mistake is entirely without fault.

 Now, for as complicated as this all can be, the simplest way to figure things out your situation is to have our office review your driving record.

-If you are wondering if you can begin the driver’s license restoration process, and you’ve actually quit drinking, we’d be happy to help determine if and when you will be legally eligible to file a Michigan driver’s license restoration or clearance appeal so that we can get you back on the road.
+If you are wondering if you can begin the driver’s license restoration process (and you’ve quit drinking), we’d be happy to help determine if and when you will be legally eligible to file a Michigan driver’s license restoration or clearance appeal so that we can get you back on the road.